s4002155/CCS_Blog/posts/week3_HW_2.md

 ## Document and discuss how the javascript techniques and design concepts you are using contribute to the aesthetic register of your response.

 ![created background image](/240321_second_HW/illust_bg.png)
+First of all, the biggest feature of the original work is that the weather changes depending on the position of mouseY.
+Rafaël Rozendaal expressed this through falling rain and a changing background.
+I also created a background using Adobe Illustrator to express the changing background.

+The most important theme of this work is that it should fall under “cute” in the aesthetic category.
+To express this, I decided to create a cute, simple graphic in the background image.
+Also, because I had to indicate that it was a snowglobe, I designed it around a cute, round, small snowman.

 <p align="center">
   <img alt="background1" src="/240321_second_HW/background1.png" width="45%">